Bisi Alimi: Awards

 Alimi is a recipient of and nominee for several awards.
 He has also been included in the "Independent on Sunday" Pink List of most influential LGBT people in Britain in 2011, 2012, 2013, peaking at number 90 in 2012.

 He was listed third on the 100 most influential Non White Atheist and Free thinkers in Britain and Northern Ireland.

 On New Year's Day, 2014, he was added to The Gay UK LGBT 2014 Honour List in recognition of his exemplary work for 'Education in the LGBT Community' and he has been nominated for the "Out In The City" magazine's Diversity Champion of the Year Award.

 Due to his progressive activism, he was awarded Campaigner of the Year at the European Diversity Awards in 2016 for his work as an LGBT+ activist.
 In December 2024, he was honored with an Attitude Pride Award by Attitude Magazine UK, reflecting his commitment to LGBT+ representation.

+In 2026, at the Filmjoint Awards, an annual merit-based ceremony recognizing excellence in short films, Bisi Alimi won Best Picture in a non-voting category alongside his co-production partner, Lanre Njoku.
+Shall We Meet Tonight which led the nominations with ten nods, is a lesbian short film directed by Wapah Ezeigwe and produced by Vengiance Productions.
+The film features performances by Goodness Emmanuel, Jasperwills Ebuka, and Uzoamaka Onuoha.